FREQUENTLY ASKED QUESTIONS

 MITES/ LICE

-We use Elector PSP, as it’s the most efficient, effective, and easy solution to treat mites and lice.
+We recommend Elector PSP, as it’s the most efficient, effective, and easy solution to treat mites and lice.
 It should work the first time you use it, unlike other products which are less affective and require multiple treatments.
 I would check the dose, and spray the vent area with Elector PSP as well.
 No egg withdrawal.

 MINERALS / PROBIOTICS / VITAMINS